 Insert the neutral density – or N.D. – filter 1.0 in front of the laser [1-CU].
 Open the Cytometer menu at the top of the screen and select “CST”, which stands for cytometer setup and tracking.
 [2-SCREEN].

-Talent places the filter in front of the laser
+Talent places the filter in front of the laser Video editor: Use the second part of this shot (after the videographer covers the lens with his hand).

-Talent selects CST from the Cytometer menu
+Talent selects CST from the Cytometer menu Author note: There is new window at the end.

 To perform daily quality control, first dilute CST beads with FACS medium in a FACS tube following the manufacturer’s instructions [1-MED over the shoulder].
 Then, load the tube into the machine [2-CU] and perform the CST control by clicking Run on the CST tab [3-SCREEN].
 When the CST control is complete, replace the N.D 1.0 filter with the N.D 2.0 filter on the cytometer [4-CU].